-This will be differentiated on a case by case teacher led decision, depending upon the specific needs of the child in question.
-These lessons may be but not exclusively be either 1-1 lessons incorporated into games or stories in order to make them accessible to the child.
+This will be scaffolded or differentiated on a case by case basis.
+Which will be determined by a teacher-led decision, depending upon the specific needs of the child in question.
+These lessons may be but not exclusively be either 1-1 lessons incorporated into games, videos or stories in order to make them accessible to the child.
 The child may be in the class with the other students or out of class on a 1-1 basis.